 Alaska Mileage Plan

 Alaska Mileage Plan no longer has any change or redeposit fees on award tickets, making it a solid program for locking in an award, especially given all the great uses of Mileage Plan miles.
+The only thing to note is that Alaska charges a $12.50 partner award booking fee per direction of travel, and that’s non-refundable if you cancel.

 American AAdvantage no longer has any change or redeposit fees on award tickets.
 So this is a great program for locking in speculative awards, especially given all the great partner awards that can be booked with AAdvantage miles.